 Here’s a picture of where we parked our car

 The trailhead is quite easy to get to.
-Once you park your car on the corner of Mountain Road and Monashee Ct you will just walk on Monashee Ct to the trailhead.
+Once you park your car on the corner of Mountain Road and Monashee Ct just continue on Monashee Ct to the trailhead.
 There are no designated parking spots but as long as you park off to the side you’ll be completely fine.
-Then once you’re ready and have everything you need you can start the journey towards the beginning of the hike.
+Once you’re ready and have everything you need you can start the journey towards the beginning of the hike.

 You will walk by some big houses on Monashee Ct and eventually when the road ends you will see the trailhead.
 You will see a little fence and the beginning of the ski slopes.
 That’s “Home Run” and essentially the beginning of the hike.